peteroupc/peteroupc.github.io/colorgen.md

 <a id=Spectral_Color_Functions></a>
 ## Spectral Color Functions

-A color stimulus can be represented as a function that describes a distribution of radiation (such as light) across the visible spectrum.
-There are three cases of materials that provoke a color sensation by light:
+A color stimulus can be represented as a function ("curve") that describes a distribution of radiation (such as light) across the visible spectrum.
+There are three cases of objects that provoke a color sensation by light:

 - **Light sources.** A source of light can be described by a _spectral power distribution_, a "curve" which describes the intensity of the source at each wavelength of the visible spectrum.
-With three [_color matching functions_](#Light_Source_and_Color_Matching_Functions) (which model the viewer's visual response to the light source), that "curve" can be converted to three numbers (called _tristimulus values_) that uniquely identify the light's perceived color.
-- **Reflective materials.** The light reflected by a reflective (opaque) material can be described by a _reflectance curve_, which describes the fraction of light reflected at each wavelength of the visible spectrum.
-Finding a material's perceived color requires knowing its reflectance curve, the light source's spectral power distribution, and the color matching functions in use.
+- **Reflective materials.** The fraction of light reflected by a reflective (opaque) material can be described by a _reflectance curve_.
-- **Transmissive materials.** The fraction of light that passes through a transmissive (translucent or transparent) material, such as a light filter, can be described by a _transmittance curve_, which is the same as a reflectance curve for the purposes of finding that light's perceived color.
+- **Transmissive materials.** The fraction of light that passes through a transmissive (translucent or transparent) material, such as a light filter, can be described by a _transmittance curve_.

+A material's perceived color depends on its reflectance or transmittance curve, the light source, and the viewer (whose visual response is modeled by three _color matching functions_).
+That curve, as well as the light source's spectral curve and the color matching functions, are used to convert a color stimulus to three numbers (called _tristimulus values_) that uniquely identify the material's perceived color.

 In the pseudocode below:

-- the `SpectrumToTristim` method computes the _tristimulus values_ of the perceived color stimulus.
+- The `SpectrumToTristim` method computes the _tristimulus values_ of the perceived color.
 - `REFL(wl)`, `LIGHT(wl)`, and `CMF(wl)` are arbitrary functions describing the **reflectance or transmittance curve**, the **light source**'s spectral curve, or the **color matching functions**, respectively.
 All three take a wavelength (`wl`) in nanometers (nm) and return the corresponding values at that wavelength.
 But for purposes of color reproduction, only wavelengths within the range 360-830 nm (0.36-0.83 &mu;m) are relevant in practice.
 (See also note 3 later in this section.)
 - `REFL(wl)` models the **reflectance or transmittance curve**.
 Values on the curve are 0 or greater and, with the exception of fluorescent materials, 1 or less.  `REFL` can always return 1 to model a _perfect reflecting_ or _perfect transmitting diffuser_, e.g., if the purpose is to get the perceived color of the light source itself. `REFL` returns the value of the curve at the wavelength `wl`.
-- `LIGHT(wl)` models a **light source**'s _spectral power distribution_.
+- `LIGHT(wl)` models a **light source**'s _spectral power distribution_; it returns the source's relative intensity at the wavelength `wl`.
 Choices for `LIGHT` include&mdash;
-    - the D65 illuminant<sup>[(25)](#Note25)</sup>, which approximates 6500-kelvin daylight (daylight having a correlated color temperature of about 6500 kelvins),
+    - the D65 illuminant<sup>[(25)](#Note25)</sup>, which approximates 6504-kelvin daylight (daylight having a correlated color temperature of about 6504 kelvins),
-    - the D50 illuminant, which approximates 5000-kelvin daylight, and
+    - the D50 illuminant, which approximates 5003-kelvin daylight, and
     - the blackbody spectral formula, given in "[Color Temperature](#Color_Temperature)".

-    `LIGHT` returns the light source's relative spectral power at the wavelength `wl`.
-- `CMF(wl)` (three **color matching functions**) is used to convert a color stimulus to three _tristimulus values_ of a kind that depends on `CMF`.
-(Each _color matching function_ describes the contribution of each wavelength to the corresponding tristimulus value.)
+- `CMF(wl)` models three **color matching functions** and returns a list of those functions' values at the wavelength `wl`.
+Those three functions are used to convert a color stimulus to tristimulus values; the kind of tristimulus values depends on `CMF`.
 Choices for `CMF` include&mdash;
     - the CIE 1931 (2-degree) standard observer<sup>[(25)](#Note25)</sup><sup>[(26)](#Note26)</sup>, which is used to generate [XYZ colors](#CIE_XYZ) based on color stimuli seen at a 2-degree field of view, and
     - the  CIE 1964 (10-degree) standard observer<sup>[(25)](#Note25)</sup>, which is used to generate XYZ colors based on color stimuli seen at a 10-degree field of view.

-    `CMF` returns a three-item list of the color matching functions' values at the wavelength `wl`.

 ----